Routledge Handbook of EU–Middle East Relations

-Daniela Huber is Head of the Mediterranean and Middle East Programme at the Istituto Affari Internazionali (IAI), editor of The International Spectator and adjunct professor at Roma Tre University.
-Her latest book is on The International Dimension of the Israel-Palestinian Conflict: A Post-Eurocentric Approach (2021).
+Daniela Huber is Head of the Mediterranean and Middle East Programme at the Istituto Affari Internazionali (IAI), editor of The International Spectator and Adjunct Professor at Roma Tre University.
+Her latest book is The International Dimension of the Israel-Palestinian Conflict: A Post-Eurocentric Approach (2021).

 Michelle Pace is Professor in Global Studies at Roskilde University.
-Her research interests comprise EU external relations, emotions in IR and migration studies.
+Her research interests comprise EU external relations, emotions in international relations and migration studies.
 Her most recent publications include a Special Issue of Interventions on "Imperial Pasts in the EU’s Approach to the Mediterranean" (2020).

 Hanan Ashrawi, Distinguished Palestinian Leader and Former PLO Executive Committee Member